mariadb-corporation/MaxScale/Documentation/Routers/SchemaRouter.md

 schemarouter.

-* SELECT queries that modify session variables are not supported because uniform results can not be guaranteed.
+* SELECT queries that modify session variables are not supported because uniform results cannot be guaranteed.
 If such a query is executed, the behavior of the router is undefined.
 To work around this limitation, the query must be executed in separate parts.

 * If a query targets a database the SchemaRouter has not mapped to a server, the